Lindsay Lohan: Career setbacks and limited work (2006–2013)

 Lohan's next appearance was in Chapter 27 as a John Lennon fan who befriends Mark David Chapman, played by Jared Leto, on the day he murders Lennon.
 Filming finished in early 2006, but the film was not released until March 2008 due to difficulties in finding a distributor.
 In May 2007, the drama Georgia Rule was released.
 In the film, Lohan portrays an out-of-control teenager whose mother (Felicity Huffman) brings her to the house of her own estranged mother (Jane Fonda).
 Owen Gleiberman of Entertainment Weekly wrote that "Lohan hits a true note of spiteful princess narcissism."
 During filming in 2006, Lohan was hospitalized, her representative saying "she was overheated and dehydrated."
 In a letter that was made public, studio executive James G. Robinson called Lohan "irresponsible and unprofessional."
 He mentioned "various late arrivals and absences from the set" and said that "we are well aware that your ongoing all night heavy partying is the real reason for your so-called 'exhaustion.'"
-In 2007, Lohan was cast in the film Poor Things, which she ultimately lost.
+In 2007, Lohan was cast in the film Poor Things, however she would ultimately lose the role when she later entered rehab.

 In January 2007, production on the film I Know Who Killed Me was put on hold when Lohan underwent appendix surgery.
 While Lohan was in rehab, she continued shooting the film, returning to the facility at night.
 Shortly thereafter, Lohan withdrew from a film adaptation of Oscar Wilde's A Woman of No Importance, her publicist stating that Lohan needed to "focus on getting better."
 Lohan was replaced in The Edge of Love in April 2007, shortly before filming was to begin, with the director citing "insurance reasons" and Lohan later explaining that she "was going through a really bad time then."
 Lohan withdrew from a scheduled appearance on The Tonight Show with Jay Leno in which she had been due to promote I Know Who Killed Me, a psychological horror-thriller in which she stars as a stripper with a dual personality.
 The film premiered in July 2007 to what Entertainment Weekly called "an abysmal $3.5 million."
 It earned Lohan dual Golden Raspberry awards for Worst Actress, with Lohan coming first and second, tying with herself.
 Hollywood executives and industry insiders commented that it would be difficult for Lohan to find employment until she could prove that she was sober and reliable, citing possible issues with securing insurance.